top of page

 3. Artistic Samples (10 written pages, 10 photos, or 5 minutes of video/audio recordings) that represent your style and skill.

-Submissions will be accepted until 11:59pm on May 15th, 2025.
+Submissions will be accepted until 11:59pm on February 28th, 2026.
 Results will be shared as soon as possible.

 Call for Jurors

-We are seeking three (3) jurors who:
+We are seeking 5 jurors who:

 • Are professional artists currently living in Northern Ontario